 Guam Rails are small, flightless, and if you blink, you’ll miss them.
 They dart in and out of the foliage of the Tropical Rainforest at the National Aviary.
 But great things come in small packages, and in late 2019, Guam Rails made a huge leap forward when their IUCN status changed from “Extinct in the Wild” to “Critically Endangered.”
 Only one other bird, the California Condor, can claim this conservation achievement.
 The National Aviary helped lead the way for this remarkable recovery.

-Thirty-nine Guam Rails that hatched at the National Aviary have been relocated to help establish small but thriving populations on the islands of Cocos and Rota near Guam.
 The National Aviary has sent the highest number of Guam Rails to Cocos and Rota islands of any North American zoo.